paolosaracco/DataScienceSpecialization/06_StatisticalInference/CourseProject/BasicInferentialDataAnalysis.md

 In view of the relative small size of samples and under the reasonable hypothesis that the underlying data are iid Gaussian, we are going to perform two group T tests for equality of means.
+However, it is important to consider the multiple hypothesis testing issue here as we are going to perform 5 tests.
+We will implicitly apply the Bonferroni correction, so for a level
+\(\alpha = 0.05\) we will consider significant the p-values under \(0.01\).

 ### Compare tooth growth by dose level